OneID's view on Government Digital ID: Protecting What Works and Strengthening the Future

 Our view:

-We believe digital identity is a foundation for the public good.
+We believe digital ID is a foundation for the public good.
 It won’t solve every challenge on its own.
 Still, when designed with privacy and trust at its core, it enables a wide range of secure, inclusive services to be built on top — benefiting individuals, businesses, and society.
-If the government proceeds with a “Government Digital ID Card” system, OneID is ready and willing to participate in a plural, interoperable ecosystem — accepting the government-issued credential as one valid input among many.
+Suppose the government proceeds with a “Government Digital ID” system.
+In that case, OneID is ready and willing to participate in a plural, interoperable ecosystem — accepting the new government-issued credential as one valid form of ID evidence among the many that we already use (e.g. ID document, international eID, bank account, telco account).
 Our priority is ensuring the system is built on principles of trust, choice, security, and leveraging existing capabilities rather than reinventing the wheel.

 Key points:

-- Digital identity infrastructure is a national infrastructure and will benefit the country
+1. Digital identity infrastructure is a national infrastructure and will benefit the country.

-OneID supports framing identity as part of the digital public fabric — akin to utilities like transportation, electricity, or broadband: necessary for modern government and commerce.
+OneID supports framing digital ID as part of the digital public infrastructure fabric — akin to utilities like transportation, electricity, or broadband: necessary for modern government and commerce.

 We stress that public discourse often ignores what is already live or in flight:

-- eVisas (Immigration/identity integration): As of January 2025, the Home Office has introduced eVisas as part of managing immigration identity credentials.
+• Immigration management: eVisas (Immigration/identity integration) - As of January 2025, the Home Office has introduced eVisas as part of managing immigration identity credentials.

-- Data (Use and Access) Act: The passing of the act earlier this year gave legal credence to Digital Verification Services (DVS).
+• Legislation: Data (Use and Access) Act - The passing of the Act earlier this year gave legal credence to Digital Verification Services (DVS).
+We already have legal UK digital IDs, issued by DVS providers in the private sector.

-- The Office for Digital Identities and Attributes (OfDIA) launched the DIATF Gamma version, paving the way for identity wallets and interoperable credentials.
+• Governance: Within DSIT, the Office for Digital Identities and Attributes (OfDIA) govern the Digital Identity and Attributes Trust Framework (DIATF), which sets the rules for digital ID wallets and interoperable credentials.

-- DVS in the private sector use today: The DVS is already used in identity verification tasks — for example, right to work checks — at no direct cost to taxpayers, in a privacy-preserving way.
+• A digital ID market: DVS is used in the private sector today.
+The DVS is already used in ID verification tasks — for example, right-to-work checks — at no direct cost to taxpayers, in a manner that preserves privacy.

 In short, the UK already has building blocks.
-Any national scheme must interoperate, not sweep them aside, and more importantly, not ignore the fact that there are numerous Digital ID solutions and companies in the private sector that the government can utilise for things such as Right to Work at no additional cost to the taxpayer.
+Any national scheme must interoperate, not sweep them aside, and more importantly, not ignore the fact that there are already numerous digital ID services in the private sector that the government could mandate for Right to Work at no additional cost to the taxpayer.
+This could have the same effect on reducing illegal working, and do it far faster than developing a new ID. – The Home Office could change the RTW rules by Christmas to mandate employers to do digital RTW checks with existing services, with DVS reporting the number of checks by company back to the government to enable enforcement against non-compliant employers.

-- If the government’s consultation concludes it will proceed, OneID® is ready to treat the Government Digital ID Card as one credential among many — interoperable with our wallet, verifiers, and identity flows.
+• If the government’s consultation concludes it will proceed, OneID® is ready to treat the Government Digital ID as one credential among many — interoperable with our wallet, verifiers, and identity flows.

-- We can help ensure the technical and privacy interfaces are trustworthy, standardised, and consumer-friendly, rather than having to “bolt on” integration after the fact.
+• We ensure that the technical interfaces are privacy-preserving, trustworthy, standardised, and consumer-friendly, rather than having to “bolt on” services that create friction and put data at risk.

 Key considerations for the Government:

-- Civil liberties, data protection, and inclusion must be front and centre: digital exclusion, privacy, redress and appeal mechanisms, audit, and revocation — all must be baked in, not afterthoughts.
+• Civil liberties, data protection, and inclusion must be at the forefront.
+This includes digital exclusion, privacy, redress and appeal mechanisms, audit, and revocation — all of which must be built in, not added as afterthoughts.

-- Public narrative and trust will matter more than tech.
-Given the legacy of past failures, public suspicion of “Big Brother”, the government’s ID scheme should be incremental, opt-in (where possible), citizen-centric, transparent, and secure.
+• Public narrative and trust matter more than technology.
+Given the legacy of past ID project failures and public suspicion of “Big Brother” surveillance, the government’s ID scheme should be incremental, opt-in (where possible), citizen-centric, transparent, and secure.

 .